Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US016/02.analysis/Readme.md

-# US 006 - To create a Task
+# US 016 - To respond to the User that scheduled the visit when viewing a booking request.

 ## 2. Analysis